Skip to main content

 Involvement of ADA Specialist

-To assist in processing requests for accommodation, the ADA Specialist's office utilizes the Accommodation Request Form.
-In order to clarify the request for a reasonable accommodation, the ADA Specialist will provide a Supplemental Medical Questionnaire tailored towards the requested accommodation and Position Description for the treating health care provider to review and complete.
-Additional clarification from the health care provider may be requested in order to fully understand the applicant/employee's limitations and explore a reasonable accommodation to order to perform the essential functions of the job safely and fully.
+To assist in processing requests for accommodation, the ADA Specialist utilizes the Accommodation Request Form.
+In order to clarify the request for a reasonable accommodation, the ADA Specialist will provide a Supplemental Medical Questionnaire tailored toward the requested accommodation and Position Description for the treating health care provider to review and complete.
+Additional clarification from the health care provider may be requested in order to fully understand the applicant/employee's limitations and explore a reasonable accommodation in order to perform the essential functions of the job safely and fully.

 The Good Faith Interactive Process is required whenever an accommodation is requested.
 Throughout the interactive process, essential functions of the position and the Supplemental Medical Questionnaire will be reviewed.
-Dialogue will be promoted amongst the employee and their appropriate administrator in order to explore any and all reasonable accommodations to support applicants and employees in accordance with the Fair Employment and Housing Act (FEHA).
+An ongoing dialogue will be promoted between the ADA Specialist, employee/applicant, and their appropriate administrator in order to explore any and all reasonable accommodations in accordance with the Americans with Disabilities Act (ADA) and California's Fair Employment and Housing Act (FEHA).
+An accommodation is deemed reasonable under the law if it will support the employee or applicant in performing the essential functions of the position, if it does not impose a significant difficulty or expense on the employer, and it does not create a direct threat of harm or danger to the individual or others.

 Sonoma State University ADA Coordination

-The following individuals provide ADA coordination in their specific areas, and may be contacted with regard to ADA issues, questions or concerns in that area.
+The following individuals and departments provide ADA coordination in their specific areas, and may be contacted regarding ADA questions or concerns.

 Employees & Applicants